Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-prompt-guard/how-to/_index.md

 ### Allow only

-To allow only message related to Kong, you can configure the following prompt:
+For example, to allow only message related to the topic Kong, configure the `allow_prompt` like this:

 ```yaml
 allow_prompts: